thorchain/docs/technology/bifrost-tss-and-vaults.md

 ### Vault Sharding

 To support network scaling, THORChain automatically shards vaults based on the `asgardsize` parameter (default: 20 nodes per shard).
-With 100 active nodes, the system might operate 5 physical vault shards, each controlled by a subset of validators.
+With 120 active nodes, the system will operate 6 physical vault shards, each controlled by a subset of validators.

 ### Vault Selection